-The problem is that there are no matching colors on the market and every paint has to be custom made.
+The problem is that there are no matching colors on the market and every painting has to be custom-made.
 The idea to create custom Retro computer spray paints was born.

-This isn’t really complicated procedure but there are some steps that might ruin the whole job if skipped.
-Lets get started 🙂
+This isn’t a complicated procedure but some steps might ruin the whole job if skipped.
+Let’s get started 🙂

-First of all, plastic part that is going to be painted has to be thoroughly cleaned and de-greased.
-Usually, I wash it with a brush and a detergent in a warm water.
+First of all, the plastic part that is going to be painted has to be thoroughly cleaned and de-greased.
+Usually, I wash it with a brush and a detergent in warm water.

-To remove badges, I usually use a hot air gun set to 100 degrees Celsius or a spray freezer, depending on a badge type.
+To remove badges, I usually use a hot air gun set to 100 degrees Celsius or a spray freezer, depending on the badge type.

-To cover various stickers, I usually use a paper painters tape which is later cut with a sharp tool.
+To cover various stickers, I usually use paper painter’s tape which is later cut with a sharp tool.

-Next step is to apply a thin layer of a plastic primer or undercoating.
-It is worth mentioning to choose a proper color of an undercoat spray.
-Get bright undercoating colors if a final color is bright.
-In my example, I’ve used a light grey undercoating.
+The next step is to apply a thin layer of a plastic primer or undercoating.
+It is worth mentioning choosing a proper color for an undercoat spray.
+Get bright undercoating colors if the final color is bright.
+In my example, I’ve used light grey undercoating.

-If possible, apply spray paint outside or in well ventilated area.
+If possible, apply spray paint outside or in a well-ventilated area.
 Also, remember to wear at least a face mask or even better, a face mask with a filter.
-It is not really healthy to inhale paint dust and airborne paint solvent.
+It is not healthy to inhale paint dust and airborne paint solvent.